Composite Teeth vs Dental Implants: Your Guide to Modern Dental Restoration

 The Dental Implant Procedure

-2. Treatment Planning: A customized plan is created, potentially including bone grafting if necessary
+2. Treatment Planning: A customized plan is created based on your specific needs; this may include bone grafting if necessary.

-3. Implant Placement: The titanium post is surgically inserted into the jawbone
+3. Implant Placement Surgery: The titanium post is surgically inserted into the jawbone under local anesthesia.

-4. Osseointegration: A healing period of 3-6 months allows the implant to fuse with the bone
+4. Osseointegration Phase: A healing period of 3–6 months allows the implant to fuse securely with the bone.

-5. Abutment Placement: Once healed, the abutment is attached to the implant
+5. Abutment Placement: Once healed, an abutment is attached to the implant.

-6. Crown Attachment: A custom-made crown is fixed to the abutment
+6. Crown Attachment: A custom-made crown is fixed onto the abutment to complete the restoration.

 Success Rates and Factors Affecting Outcomes

-Recent statistics show that dental implants have a success rate of approximately 95%.
-However, several factors can influence the success of dental implants:
+Recent statistics indicate that dental implants have a success rate of approximately 95%.
+However, several factors can influence this success:

 • Smoking